 To Be a Badass Actor, You Need Badass Acting Skills.

-Tice Allison is an American actor and author with decades of stage experience and many years of professional-level actor’s training.
-Like many determined actors, Tice Allison took his training seriously, studying with some of the best teachers in the business, focusing his goals on building an ambitious career acting in film and television.
+Tice Allison is an American actor and author with decades of stage experience and years of professional-level actor’s training.
+Like many determined actors, Tice Allison took his training seriously, studying with some of the best acting teachers in the business, focusing his goals on building an ambitious career acting in film and television.